MhmdDaoud/CSIS228Project/README.md

 # CSIS228Project

 The Music Discovery and Recommendation Service is a web application that allows music enthusiasts to discover new music, create personalized playlists, and connect with a community.
 It features a vast library of songs, an intelligent recommendation system, and interactive discussions.
+This backend is built using Node.js, Express and other technologies to provide the necessary server and API functionality.

-# FEATURES:
+## FEATURES:

 -   Create a RESTFUL API for a music discovery web application.